djordon/queueing-tool/docs/overview.rst

 2. An :class:`.Agent` is an objects that moves throughout the network.
 When an instance of the network is created it starts empty.
 Agents are created by a queue and once serviced the agent moves on to another queue in the network.
    Each agent *decides* where in the network it wants to arrive at next.
-Two of the agent implementation are the following:
+Two examples of the agent implementation are:

     - The :class:`.Agent` class routes itself throughout the network randomly.
       More specifically, when at node ``i`` in the network, the :class:`.Agent`